anjaligupta1210/AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling/README.md

-### <mark> 6.
-R script to verify that we get the same cycling behavior as Hall 2004 in our model:</mark> [Hall2004CyclingParameterSpace.R](https://github.com/anjaligupta1210/AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling/blob/main/Hall2004CyclingParameterSpace.R)
+###  6. R script to verify that we get the same cycling behavior as Hall 2004 in our model: [Hall2004CyclingParameterSpace.R](https://github.com/anjaligupta1210/AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling/blob/main/Hall2004CyclingParameterSpace.R)

-### <mark> 7.
-Plots to verify that we get the same cycling behavior as Hall 2004 in our model:</mark> [Hall2004CyclingParameterSpace.pdf](https://github.com/anjaligupta1210/AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling/blob/main/Hall2004CyclingParameterSpace.pdf)
+###  7. Plots to verify that we get the same cycling behavior as Hall 2004 in our model: [Hall2004CyclingParameterSpace.pdf](https://github.com/anjaligupta1210/AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling/blob/main/Hall2004CyclingParameterSpace.pdf)

-### <mark> 8.
-Mathematica file for the verification of reduced version of our model to Wu1983 is</mark> [ModelRecursionEquations_ReductionToWuModel.nb](https://github.com/anjaligupta1210/AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling/blob/main/ModelRecursionEquations_ReductionToWuModel.nb)
+###  8. Mathematica file for the verification of reduced version of our model to Wu1983 is [ModelRecursionEquations_ReductionToWuModel.nb](https://github.com/anjaligupta1210/AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling/blob/main/ModelRecursionEquations_ReductionToWuModel.nb)

-### <mark> 9.
-Mathematica file for the verification of reduced version of our model to Hall2004 is</mark> [ModelRecursionEquations_ReductionToHallModel.nb](https://github.com/anjaligupta1210/AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling/blob/main/ModelRecursionEquations_ReductionToHallModel.nb)
+###  9. Mathematica file for the verification of reduced version of our model to Hall2004 is [ModelRecursionEquations_ReductionToHallModel.nb](https://github.com/anjaligupta1210/AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling/blob/main/ModelRecursionEquations_ReductionToHallModel.nb)